-The width of the frequency bins depends on the octave spacing that is selected.
+The width of the frequency bins depends on the octave spacing.
 When an acoustic signal’s frequency range is fractioned into eight bins, engineers refer to the sections as octave bands.
-An arrangement of twenty-four frequency bins results in one-third octave bands, and so on.
+An arrangement of twenty-four frequency bins is a one-third octave band, and so on.
 Unlike an FFT, octave bins are proportionally spaced rather than linear.

 Octave analysis is a time-filtered result, meaning the raw signal is repeatedly passed through a time-domain filter based on octave-spaced center frequencies.
 Engineers can also apply frequency weighting to filtered acoustic signals to more closely represent the human response to acoustics.

 A thickness planer is a common tool for woodworker hobbyists and professionals.
 It flattens a board using the opposite side as a reference.
 One of the most common is the DeWalt 745, which uses three long blades on a rotating hub to shave wood from a piece of stock.
 The blades are perpendicular to the board fed through the machine.

 These machines are built and designed to withstand many years of service, but woodworkers often upgrade the cutting head.
 One example is the segmented, helical (SHELIX) cutterhead that features 40 individual cutter blades.
 The cutterheads contact the wood at a slight angle off perpendicular, which shears the wood and results in a different cutting action.